-5.3.
-Meta-Analysis III: Results by Measure
+6.3.
+Meta-analysis III: results by measure

-From Figure 3[c], P{CONN} is the only method with a statistically positive mean effect size by all measures, excluding the K-ary score.
+From Fig. 3[c], P{CONN} is the only method with a statistically positive mean effect size by all measures, excluding the K-ary score.
 We expect it to achieve higher BTNE and FTNE measures, as the GCONN and LCONN components increase the similarity p{ii} of topological neighbors i and j in P{CONN}.
-This influence appears to help CONNt-SNE preserve cluster structure better, resulting in higher rCVII scores, which are positively correlated to rCVIE scores $(0.49\pm0.02$ overall, at 95% confidence).
+This influence appears to help CONNt-SNE preserve cluster structure better, resulting in higher rCVII scores, which are positively correlated to rCVIE scores (0.49±0.02 overall, at 95% confidence).
 Positive rCVIE effects show that, when properly parameterized, t-SNE can be an effective tool for feature engineering.
 Recall that rCVIE reports relative change in external CVI measures of a partitioning obtained via spectral clustering of the embedded points, versus one obtained by clustering the prototypes in \mathbb{R}^d .
 We have employed spectral clustering (as a widely accepted and trusted clustering method) in this work and acknowledge that other clustering regimes may impart different effects.
-However, this analysis does support further exploration of t-SNE as a pre-processing step in larger machine learning pipelines, particularly where linear pre-processing (e.g., PCA) are inappropriate.
+However, this analysis does support further exploration of t-SNE as a pre-processing step in larger machine learning pipelines, particularly where linear pre-processing (e.g., PCA) is inappropriate.

 Our discussion of results up to this point has ignored the performance of the multi-scale similarity P{MS} , which is lowest in overall aggregate.
-An explanation for these low scores is found in Figure 3[c], which shows P{MS} fails to produce either mean or median positive effects according to the (F/B)TNE and CVI measures.
+An explanation for these low scores is found in Fig. 3[c], which shows P{MS} fails to produce either mean or median positive effects according to the (F/B) TNE and CVI measures.
 P{MS} does, however, achieve significantly higher K-ary scores than all other methods.
-This agrees with the conclusions presented in [15], where MS similarities were shown to increase K-ary scores for a variety of dimension reduction algorithms, including Stochastic Neighbor Embedding.
+This agrees with the conclusions presented in [16], where MS similarities were shown to increase K-ary scores for a variety of dimension reduction algorithms, including Stochastic Neighbor Embedding.
 The P{MS} similarity is obtained by averaging P{px} over exponentially increasing px bound by a range intended to be large enough to enforce global ordering, and small enough to avoid uniformity of its values.
-In this work we set the lower bound = 10 (the same used for the px grid); the upper bound is data-dependent (set as in [15, § 3.1]) but is generally much higher than our px grid upper bound of 50 (e.g., for MNIST with 2000 prototypes, P{MS} is influenced by $px \in \{10, 20, 40, 80, 160, 320, 640, 1280\}$), which directly correlates with its ability to preserve Euclidean neighborhood ordering across a large range of neighborhood sizes.
+In this work we set the lower bound = 10 (the same used for the px grid); the upper bound is data-dependent (set as in [[16] Section 3.1]) but is generally much higher than our px grid upper bound of 50 (e.g., for MNIST with 2000 prototypes, P{MS} is influenced by px in a range from 10 to 1280), which directly correlates with its ability to preserve Euclidean neighborhood ordering across a large range of neighborhood sizes.